openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 {{< hint info >}}
-If you are using the GitHub Apps and have installed it on an organization, Pipelines as Code will only be triggered if it detects a Repo CR that matches one of the repositories in a URL on a repository that belongs to the organization where the GitHub App has been installed.
+If you are using the GitHub Apps and have installed it on an organization, Pipelines-as-Code will only be triggered if it detects a Repo CR that matches one of the repositories in a URL on a repository that belongs to the organization where the GitHub App has been installed.
 Otherwise, Pipelines as Code will not be triggered.